imparshva07/NeuroDecipher/README.md

 run => npm install

 NOTE : We should keep the server and the db connection running in order to make successful API & DB requests.

+NOTE : facing issue while calling node js backend APIs.
+Have completed writing APIs for sign up & login and looks correct.
+Tried hours resolving the issue, But as it's still unresolved, will continue it in the next sprint.
+So, commented the sign up call for now.